mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/208832) in [GitLab Starter](https://about.gitlab.com/pricing/) 12.9.

-Seat Link allows GitLab Inc. to provide our GitLab Self Managed customers with prorated charges for user growth throughout the year using a quarterly reconciliation process.
+Seat Link allows GitLab Inc. to provide our GitLab self-managed customers with prorated charges for user growth throughout the year using a quarterly reconciliation process.

-Seat Link daily sends a count of all users in connected GitLab Self Managed instances to GitLab.
+Seat Link daily sends a count of all users in connected GitLab self-managed instances to GitLab.
 That information is used to automate prorated reconciliations.
 The data is sent securely through an encrypted HTTPS connection to `customers.gitlab.com` on port `443`.

 Seat Link provides **only** the following information to GitLab: